-Piedmont Farm Animal Refuge (The Refuge) is a non-profit organization that works to rescue farm animals in need, educate people about the cruelties of factory farms, and promote veganism by offering knowledge, support, and community to people interested in living cruelty-free lifestyles.
-Founded in 2012, The Refuge is located in North Carolina just 15 minutes away from the downtowns of Carrboro, Saxapahaw, and Pittsboro and 20 minutes away from downtown Chapel Hill.
+Founded in 2012, Piedmont Farm Animal Refuge is a 501(c)(3) nonprofit organization located in North Carolina just 15 minutes away from the downtowns of Carrboro, Saxapahaw, and Pittsboro and 20 minutes away from downtown Chapel Hill.

-The Refuge is a sanctuary for rescued chickens, turkeys, ducks, sheep, goats, pigs and cattle who come from lives of abuse, neglect and abandonment.
+The Refuge is a sanctuary for rescued chickens, turkeys, ducks, sheep, and goats who come from lives of abuse, neglect and abandonment.
 These animals find peace and protection on 20 acres of pasture and woods where they are provided with top notch, life-long care.
+As the Refuge grows we will expand to provide homes for rescued pigs and cattle.

 Factory Farming Education